xegenix/nullidle-website/content/post/2024/jan/debugging.md

 # End Results

-While the outcome was not what I initially intended, it did have several benefits for both myself and end-users.

-- Our site is now technically serverless.
+We are still working on getting shit in order, but we did achieve a feew positives.

-- Operation costs are down without the need to pay for a server.
+- Eliminated the need for a server.
-- Increased performance for end-users as content is served from their closest CDN provider
+- Massive performance gains for end-users, content served directly from CDN.
-- We got an unintended site upgrade for nullidle.com
+- Un-intended upgrade for the nullidle website.
-- We have become omni-potent!
-We exist no where, yet we are everywhere (Thanks Cloudflare!)
+- Omnipotence achieved.
+We exist nowhere, yet we are everywhere.
+Thanks Cloudflare